cwilkison/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?

+  Allows users to share data across all levels of the application.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Action: holds code/payloads on what type of action to perform and is dispatched to reducer/store

+  Reducer: A function that takes previous state and new action to return a new state.

+  Store: stores the total data of the application.
+Known as the 'single source of truth' because you have 1 single store of data that you build your app around.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Application state: allows for data to exist within the entire application

+  Component state: data only exists within the component

+  It is best to use Application State when dealing with a large amount of state.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  Redux Thunk is middleware that allows you to handle async operations inside Action Creators.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  I prefer Context API because it seems like much less code.
+Speficaly less clutter of pages compared to Redux

 ## Project Set Up